 But that research dates back to the period from April 2020 to March 2021, when the pandemic was at its peak and before the rise in the cost of living.

 If you’re looking to cut back on spending, there are lots of ways you can make your money go further by saving on shopping and wasting less.

-If you could shave £5 per week off your shopping bill, you’d save over £250 a year.
-Shave £10 off per week and you’d save over £500 a year.
+If you shaved £5 per week off your supermarket bill, you’d save over £250 a year.
+Shave £10 off per week and you’ll save over £500 a year.

 |Weekly saving||Annual saving|

-While food is obviously essential, lots of it goes to waste.
-Each year, UK households throw away 4.5 million tonnes of food that could be eaten, according to the Waste and Resources Action Programme (WRAP).2
+We spend a lot money that goes to waste.
+Each year, UK households throw away 4.5 million tonnes of food that could be eaten, according to WRAP (Waste and Resources Action Programme).